-Comparing this work with B. Lemmers analysis on DIS data (4), one first recognizes the lower matching efficiencies.
-This is due to the lower $p_t$ cuts (first jet $p_t > 7 \text{ GeV}$ ) compared to the cuts in photoproduction.
-Since lower $p_t$ jets are less precise defined, also the efficiency decreases.
-The behaviour of the matching efficiency versus $p_t$ and $\eta$ seems to be similar.
-The $\phi$ plots differ because of the boost into Breit frame apllied in B. Lemmers work.
-The offset in $\phi$ in the difference plots is also present in the DIS work, which means that also there the $\phi$ on rec-level is bigger than the $\phi$ on had-level.
+Comparing this work with B. Lemmers analysis on DIS data (4), one first recognizes the lower matching efficiencies in DIS.
+This is due to the lower p_t cuts (first jet $p_t > 7 \text{ GeV}$) compared to the cuts in photoproduction.
+Since lower p_t jets are less precisely defined, the efficiency decreases.
+The behaviour of the matching efficiency versus p_t and η seems to be similar.
+The φ plots differ because in the DIS analysis the jets are boosted into the Breit frame.
+The offset in φ in the difference plots is also present in the DIS work, which means that also there the φ on rec-level is bigger than the φ on had-level.
 Interestingly, the offset is smaller for Rapgap data.
-The other results are hard to compare because of the different cuts on $p_t$ and different $Q^2$ range.
-But in general, also in the DIS work $k_t$ and anti- $k_t$ seem to have a slightly better performance.
+The other results are hard to compare because of the different cuts on p_t and different Q^2 range.
+In general, also for the jets in DIS k_t , anti- k_t and Cambridge/Aachen seem to be slightly preferred over the SISCone.